I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/filterpipeline/nf-filterpipeline-ifixedpage-getprintticket.md

 <p><b>GetPrintTicket</b> returns an <b>HRESULT</b> value.
 If a print ticket is not in the fixed page, <b>GetPrintTicket</b> might return E_ELEMENT_NOT_FOUND.</p>

 ## -remarks
 <p>After calling this method to get the page-level print ticket, a print driver filter can obtain the <i>effective</i> print ticket for the fixed page by merging the page-level print ticket with the document-level print ticket and the job-level print ticket.
 The filter can get the document-level and job-level print tickets by calling the <a href="print.ifixeddocument_getprintticket">IFixedDocument::GetPrintTicket</a> and <a href="print.ifixeddocumentsequence_getprintticket">IFixedDocumentSequence::GetPrintTicket</a> methods.
-For more information about merging print tickets, see <a href="NULL">Print Ticket Merging</a>.</p>
+For more information about merging print tickets, see <a href="https://msdn.microsoft.com/2d9cf4d3-5c73-4355-b5e0-effcfb7102cc">Print Ticket Merging</a>.</p>

 ## -requirements
 <table>